 There were no significant adjusting events that occurred subsequent to the reporting period other than the events disclosed in the relevant notes.

-52. The standalone financial statements were approved for issue by the Board of Directors on June 24, 2020 at New Delhi.
+52. The standalone financial statements were approved for issue by the Board of Directors at their meeting, deemed to have been held at New Delhi, through video conferencing on May 25, 2021.